Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Pap Test and HPV16 or HPV16/18 Specified in Co-Testing:

 Indications for HPV Vaccination:

-Note: Patients with HIV may have larger or more numerous warts, may not respond as well to therapy for genital warts, and have a higher risk of recurrence after treatment than HIV-negative individuals.
+Note: Patients with HIV infection may have larger or more numerous warts, may not respond as well to therapy for genital warts, and have a higher risk of recurrence after treatment than individuals who are HIV negative.
 More than one treatment option maybe required for refractory or recurrent lesions.
 Intra-anal, vaginal, or cervical warts should be treated and managed by a specialist.

 For Uncomplicated External Warts that can be Easily Identified and Treated by the Patient:

 For Complex or Multicentric Lesions, Lesions Inaccessible to Patient-Applied Treatments, or Patient/Provider Preference:

 |Key to Acronyms: BCA = bichloroacetic acid; HPV = human papillomavirus; IM = intramuscular; OI = opportunistic infection; TCA = trichloroacetic acid|

 - World Health Organization International Agency for Research on Cancer.
 Volume 90: Human Papillomaviruses.
 2007.
 In.
 IARC Monographs on the Evaluation of Carcinogenic Risks to Humans.
 Lyon, France.

 - Schiffman M, Castle PE, Jeronimo J, Rodriguez AC, Wacholder S. Human papillomavirus and cervical cancer.
 Lancet.
 2007;370(9590):890-907.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/17826171.